Use our secure online form to give us any information about crime 100% anonymously.

 Cash in transit robberies (CIT) is the transfer of physical money from one location to another.
 CIT robbery of a courier or van is treated as a very serious offence as they are often violent.
 If you are caught committing a CIT robbery or acting as a look-out to assist a robbery you will be charged.

 Common assault is when you are violent or cause someone to fear violence e.g. hitting them or threatening them.
 You don’t actually have to physically assault someone to be charged with common assault.
 Sentencing could mean six months in prison or a fine up to £5,000.

 Child Sexual Exploitation (CSE) is a form of sexual abuse where a person (child under the age of 18) is groomed into taking part in sexual activity.
+The grooming can take place online or in person and it can also be carried out by a family member or complete stranger.
 The victim is usually tricked into this behaviour by the promise of gifts & money.